I’m often asked what tips I would give to anyone entering the further education, skills and training sector.

 Always give a professional impression to your learners whenever you are in contact with them.
 They will learn important aspects of how to behave and act from watching and listening to you.
 This is often referred to as the hidden curriculum, so lead by example.
 For example, by arriving early, dressing appropriately, leaving the area tidy and not rushing away at the end of the session in case a learner wishes to speak to you.
 It’s also good practice to check your spelling, grammar and punctuation of any visual presentations and handouts you issue.

 Agree ground rules or learning contracts from the first meeting with your learners.
 For example, arriving on time and not eating during sessions.
 Try not to impose them, but discuss them in a way that lets your learners decide upon them.
-This should help them to take ownership, help with any potential behaviour problems, and lead to a respectful working environment.
+This should help them to take ownership, help with any potential behaviour problems, and lead to a respectful learning environment.
 If a ground rule is broken, remind everyone of their existence and why they are important.
 Examples can be found by clicking here.

 When providing feedback, try and start with something positive so that you don’t demoralise your learner.
 Even if they haven’t been successful, you can still be constructive.
 For example, ‘Well done for trying, however, you might like to think about doing it a different way next time.’
 You can then involve the learner by discussing different ways of achieving the task.

 If you feel nervous, your learners probably won’t even notice.
 Try and act confidently and be self-assured.
 Use eye contact and speak a litter louder than normal to command attention.